 Tenure Leasehold Lease type Shared Ownership House Lease Lease term 990 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
 Rent review Your rent will be reviewed each year by a set formula using the Consumer Price Index (CPI) for the previous 12 months plus 1%.
 For more information, see the Rent Review section in the 'Summary of Costs' document which includes an example of how rent could increase over a 5 year period.
 A worked example demonstrating how the rent is calculated at review is also set out in Appendix 2 of the lease.
 Maximum share you can own You can buy up to 100% of your home.
-Transfer of freehold At 100% ownership, the freehold will transfer to you.
+Transfer of freehold At 100% ownership, you will not own the freehold but instead become a member of the community interest company.
 Landlord Great Places Housing Group 2a Derwent Avenue Didsbury Manchester M21 7QP Under a shared ownership lease, you pay for a percentage share of the market value of a home.
 You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.
-Initial repair Up to £ 500 a year for the first 10 years to help with essential repairs.
+Initial repair period Up to $\pm 500$ a year for the first $\pm 10$ years to help with essential repairs.
 For more information, see section 5, 'Maintaining and living in the home', in the 'Key information about shared ownership' document.
 For more information, see section 5, 'Maintaining and living in the home', in the 'Key information about shared ownership' document.

-Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 4 weeks to find a buyer.
+periou When you give the landlord notice that you intend to sell your share in your home, the landlord has 4 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
 If they do not find a buyer within 4 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.
 Pets You can keep pets at the home with permission.
 Subletting You can rent out a room in the home, but you must live there at the same time.
 You cannot sublet (rent out) your entire home unless you either: own a 100% share; or have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document) and have your mortgage lender's permission if you have a mortgage